 Liquidity risk is the risk that the Credit Union will be unable to meet its payment obligations when they fall due under normal and stress circumstances.
-To limit this risk, management has standby funding sources in addition to its core deposit base, manages assets with liquidity in mind and monitors future cash flows and liquidity on a daily basis.
-This incorporates an assessment of expected cash flows.
+To limit this risk, the Credit Union has standby funding sources in addition to its core deposit base, manages assets with liquidity in mind and monitors future cash flows and liquidity on a daily basis incorporating an assessment of expected cash flows.

 The Credit Union maintains a portfolio of High Quality Liquid Assets (HQLA) that can be easily liquidated in the event of an unforeseen interruption of cash flow.
-The Credit Union also has a committed line of credit that it can access to meet its liquidity needs.
+The Credit Union also has a committed Line of Credit with the Commonwealth Bank of Australia for \$50,000,000, that it can access to meet its liquidity needs.
 The liquidity position is assessed and managed under a variety of scenarios, giving due consideration to stress factors relating to both the market in general and specifically to the Credit Union.
 The most important of these is to maintain minimum regulatory limits on the ratio of net liquid assets to customer liabilities, set to reflect market conditions.
 Net liquid assets consists of cash and short term bank certificates of deposits/bills available for immediate sale.

-In the present economic environment, in order to minimise the risk of the liquidity ratio falling below 12% (as presently mandated by APRA), the Board has determined a target liquidity trading range of 15% - 19% and an internal minimum liquidity ratio of 13%.
+In the present economic environment, in order to minimise the risk of the liquidity ratio falling below 12% (as presently mandated by APRA), the Board has determined a target liquidity trading range of 14% - 19% and an internal minimum liquidity ratio of 13%.
 In the event that liquidity ratio falls below 13% or is considered to be at risk of falling below that level, specific remedial measures are required to be taken by the Board and management.